 What is B2B Business?
 What Does B2B Mean?

-A B2B business caters to the needs of other businesses.
-Unlike business-to-consumer (B2C) models that sell products or services directly to individual customers, B2B companies provide the raw materials, components, services, or expertise that enable other businesses to operate and flourish.
+Unlike business-to-consumer (B2C) businesses, which sell directly to individual customers, B2B companies supply raw materials, technology, professional services, or industry-specific solutions that enable businesses to function, innovate, and grow.

 Understanding B2B Transactions